-- This excludes alternate directorship and directorship in Foreign Companies, Private Companies and Companies under Section 8 of the Companies Act, 2013. - 2.
-All the Independent Directors of the Company fulfills the conditions of Independence, as required under the Companies Act, 2013 and SEBI Listing Regulation.
-All the Independent Directors are independent of the management. - 3.
-Each Director informs the Company on an annual basis about the Board and the Committee position which he/she occupies in other Companies and notifies any changes therein.
-In addition to this, the Independent Directors provide an annual confirmation that they meet the criteria of Independence U/s 149 (6) of the Companies Act, 2013 and SEBI Listing Regulation. - 4.
+- This excludes alternate directorship and directorship in Foreign Companies, Private Companies and Companies under Section 8 of the Companies Act, 2013. - All the Independent Directors of the Company fulfils the conditions of Independence, as required under the Companies Act, 2013 and Listing Regulations.
+All the Independent Directors are independent of the management. - Each Director informs the Company on an annual basis about the Board and the Committee position(s) which he/she occupies in other Companies and notifies any changes therein.
+In addition to this, the Independent Directors provide an annual confirmation that they meet the criteria of Independence U/s 149 (6) of the Companies Act, 2013 and Listing Regulations. - 4.
 For this purpose, only two Committees, viz., the Audit Committee and the Stakeholders Relationship Committee have been considered.
-This excludes Committee positions held in Private Limited Companies, Foreign Companies and Companies under Section 8 of the Companies Act, 2013. - None of the Independent Directors have resigned before the end of their tenure.
+This excludes Committee positions held in Private Limited Companies, Foreign Companies and Companies under Section 8 of the Companies Act, 2013. - Mr. Dhanesh Ranjan, Independent Director, whose first term as an Independent Director ended on 29 September 2021 was reappointed with effect from 30 September 2021 for a second term of 5 (five) years. - 6.
+None of the Independent Directors have resigned before the end of their tenure except Mr. Pratip Chaudhuri, Independent Director who has resigned from the Board of Directors of the Company with effect from 15 December 2021 due to his personal reasons and he has attended two board meetings during the year under review.

-During the year under review, 5 (Five) Board Meetings were held on the following dates: 30 June 2020, 30 July 2020, 10 September 2020, 10 November 2020 and 10 February 2021.
+During the year under review, 5 (Five) Board Meetings were held on the following dates: 10 June 2021, 30 June 2021, 13 August, 2021, 11 November 2021 and 14 February 2022.